dproc96/avaiability-calendar-react/README.md

 This package provides a customizable Calendar component for your React Application to allow users to set availability ranges for certain days.
 The component uses a state object passed from its parent to store the data.
 It also allows the user to hover over a given day to see the availability times they have indicated for that day.

-This component is built using Material UI and contains a Material UI ThemeProvider
+This component is built using Material UI and contains a Material UI ThemeProvider.

 ## Basic Setup